What to Expect When You Inspect

 What is a PDI?
 Let’s Take a Closer Look

-At this stage, you may also bring in an independent home inspector if you wish to have a second opinion.
-It is crucial that if you should choose to hire an inspector, that he or she is experienced in PDI’s specific to your property type.
-Although it is not absolutely necessary to call in your own professional, they should be able to help you identify any items that are damaged, incomplete, missing or not operating correctly.
-And these items should be noted on the builder’s PDI Form to verify that the issue exists prior to occupancy.
+At this stage, you can also bring in an independent home inspector if you'd like to have a second opinion.
+It is crucial that, if you should choose to hire an inspector, they are experienced in pre-delivery inspections specific to your property type.
+Although it is not necessary to call in your own professional, they should be able to help you identify any items that are damaged, incomplete, missing, or not operating correctly.
+These items should be noted on the builder's PDI Form to verify that the issue exists prior to occupancy.

-When the inspection is over, you will be asked to sign the PDI Form which in other words is you signing off on the items that the builder promises to fix, free of charge.
+When the inspection is over, you will be asked to sign the PDI Form, which, in other words, is you signing off on the items the builder promises to fix, free of charge.
 As previously mentioned, your PDI is typically conducted one or two weeks before your closing date.
-This provides the builder with enough time to rectify any of the issues that came up during the inspection.
-Due to the housing demand, it has become more and more popular for builders to continue to address the items on the PDI list well after you’ve moved in even though the process is called a pre-delivery inspection.
+This gives the builder enough time to rectify any issues that came up during the inspection.
+Due to the housing demand, it has become increasingly popular for builders to continue to address the items on the PDI list well after you've moved in.

-The PDI of a unit does not cover common elements like corridors, garbage rooms, lobbies and locker areas.
+The PDI of a unit does not cover common elements like corridors, garbage rooms, lobbies, and locker areas.
 It will be up to the board of directors of the condominium corporation to report and deal with those defects.
-With that being said, owners should not hesitate to advise the board of directors of the corporation when you notice any issues with the common areas of the building.
-In fact, it is typical of board members to consult the owners before submitting the building corporation’s PDI for common elements or warranty claims to ensure that their inspections have captured all known defects.
+That said, owners should not hesitate to advise the condo corporation's board of directors when they notice any issues with the common areas of the building.
+In fact, it is typical of board members to consult the owners before submitting the building corporation's PDI for common elements or warranty claims to ensure that their inspections have captured all known defects.

 Do I Need a PDI?

 Absolutely!
 If you are purchasing a new build, your property must have a PDI.
-In most cases, your provincial government will require that all new homes have a pre-delivery inspection.
-For example, in Ontario, all builders must register new build homes and condominiums with the Tarion Warranty Corporation, as they are responsible for administering the Ontario New Home Warranties Plan Act, which requires that all new homes have a PDI.
-And just in case you were wondering, resale homes which are residences that have had an occupant before you do not need a PDI.
+In most cases, your provincial government requires all new homes to have a pre-delivery inspection.
+For example, in Ontario, all builders must register newly built homes and condominiums with the Tarion Warranty Corporation, as they are responsible for administering the Ontario New Home Warranties Plan Act, which requires that all new homes have a PDI.
+And just in case you were wondering, resale homes, which are residences that have had an occupant before you, do not need a PDI.
 You will, however, still need to have a home inspection done to qualify for most loans from the bank.

 Aside from the fact that you are seeing your unit for the very first time, it is entirely normal to feel overwhelmed with information during your PDI.
 And all the excitement can likely cause you to completely miss a serious or important issue that needs to be addressed.
 Therefore, having a PDI checklist of your own and a second set of eyes can be invaluable.